 NBBTP Fellowship Class of 2011

-Dr. Harbourt currently works for ProSource Consulting, managing the maximum containment laboratory training center on the NIH-Bethesda campus.
+Dr. Harbourt currently serves as the Biosafety Officer at the United States Army Medical Research Institute of Infectious Diseases.
+He previously worked for ProSource Consulting, managing the maximum containment laboratory training center on the NIH-Bethesda campus.
 Prior to the NBBTP, Dr. Harbourt received his Ph.D. from the Curriculum in Toxicology at the University of North Carolina at Chapel Hill in 2009.
 His research was focused on using quantitative proteomics to evaluate expression of drug metabolizing enzymes and membrane transporters in relation to gastrointestinal toxicity in rats.
 During his time as a graduate student, Dr. Harbourt was a Teaching Assistant in the Comparative Vertebrate Anatomy course for the Department of Biology.
 The lab focused primarily on dissections and hands-on analysis of a series of marine and terrestrial specimens to compare structures and functions of organ and skeletal systems.
 Before his matriculation into UNC, Dr. Harbourt received his Bachelor of Science in biochemistry at Virginia Tech in 2005.
 While at Virginia Tech, he also worked as a Lab Assistant within the Department of Plant Pathology, Physiology and Weed Science.

 NBBTP Fellowship Class of 2010